Electrical Shock Prevention: Ensuring Electrical Home Safety

 Can electrical fires happen at home?

-According to estimates, there are over 165,000 fires that take place owing to faulty electrical wiring.
-One of the main reasons for this is owing to arching faults, which spark electrical fires.
-In case, an unwanted arc takes place, then it would generate a high temperature, which would exceed 10,000 degrees Fahrenheit.
+Yes, electrical fires can happen at home due to arching faults, which spark electrical fires.
+If an unwanted arc takes place, then it would generate a high temperature, which would exceed 10,000 degrees Fahrenheit.
 This intensity could ignite the surrounding materials such as insulation or wood due to which the fire can spread quickly throughout the home.

 You shouldn’t be taking any chances when it comes to the safety of the family.
-All you have to do is set up an appointment with Butterworth Electric and we will get on the job right away!
+All you have to do is set up an appointment with Butterworth Electric and we will look after you.